-(79) All programs are subject to periodic (at least every seven years) comprehensive review and regular interim monitoring in accordance with the Education Quality Assurance Policy and its procedures.

-(80) For Quality Assurance of Programs and Courses refer to the Education Quality Assurance Policy.
+- (76) All programs are subject to periodic (at least every seven years) comprehensive review and regular interim monitoring that is overseen by academic governance as prescribed by the Education Quality Assurance Policy and its procedures. - (77) For Quality Assurance of Programs and Courses refer to the Education Quality Assurance Policy.